 The National Club Risk Protection Program is a nationally negotiated insurance and risk protection program that provides comprehensive coverage for Associations, Clubs, volunteers, coaches and players.
 It is designed to save clubs time, effort and money and provide enhanced cover and services for the cricket community.

-Click here for more information and keep this handy should there be an incident/injury.
+Click here for more information about the above and keep this handy should there be an incident/injury.

 Online Registration via the Play Cricket website was made mandatory for all junior cricketers from the 2019/20 season onwards and the insurance premiums for junior participants in junior competitions will be paid on a per-player basis at the point of registration.
 This covers all junior club cricket matches and activities.
 Clubs will not be required to pay a per-team cost for their junior teams.